CommWebTeam/gen_dw_format/footnote_formatter/README.md

 I have included the option to set these regex statements to some common footnote formats, including English/French WET footnotes and Dreamweaver-generated footnotes.

-The "group containing content" input for the bottom footnote regex is to indicate which group - subexpression in () - contains the footnote text; the tool will access this with $ to create the bottom module.
+The "group containing content" input for the bottom footnote regex is to indicate which regex group - subexpression in () - contains the footnote text.
 All provided bottom footnote formats use group 1 (meaning the footnote text is accessed with $1).

-## Language

-Whether you want the WET footnote structure to be in English or French.

 ### Extra steps